 - Anytime during a conversation, you can also use the Status drop-down menu to set the current state of the ticket.

 Use the composer to reply to messages in the Zendesk Agent Workspace.
 Controls in the composer vary depending on what channel you're using to reply.
 For example, social messaging channels support attachments and emojis, you’ll see these icons at the bottom of the composer window.
 For more information, see Composing messages in the Zendesk Agent Workspace.

-When you reply to messages, you can also use Support macros and Chat shortcuts to compose messages.
+When you reply to messages, you can also use Support macros and Chat shortcuts (if you have Chat permission) to compose messages.

 As you exchange messages, you can see the message status in the composer window.
 For example, you can see when the message is Sent, when the user has Read your message, or if the message is not delivered.

 If there are issues with the message, the message is flagged with a warning icon ().
 For example, if an unknown user is copied on an email message.